 He hadn’t known how such flippancy might play out with a woman like her, but it wasn’t like he could tell her the truth.
 It wasn’t like he could have said that his mind had wandered once she had gotten around to Schopenhauer’s theory of eternal recurrence.
 He couldn’t have fessed up that he had spent the last few minutes watching an adjacent anthill, marveling at its insectoid inhabitants, who scurried about frantically whenever he moved his foot.

 It was a stupid joke; and yet Sarah, after blinking at him, had thrown her head back and let loose a bark of joyful laughter.
 He had thought before then that Sarah was pretty if somewhat plain, but at that moment he was enamored.
 The sullen glower and daunting intellectualism had fallen away.
 An inner burden, a whole level of emotional complexities that only she knew anything about, had suddenly seemed to dissipate.
 He remembered thinking that being with Sarah couldn’t be like the time with the girl in Chicago.
-But maybe it could be enough, at least for right now.
+But maybe it could be enough.

 “Do you, uh,” he began feebly, trying to find the right words to ask her out.
 He was complicating things again – analyzing instead of just acting.
 His outrageous pusillanimity continued to surprise him.
 When he was younger things had just been easier; they had just happened for him.
 Now everything seemed like so much damn work.